 and we impose exact sequences

 Starting with~$A_{0,0}=\Q$, this is enough to define the components~$A_{i,j}^S$ by induction on~$S$, as kernels or cokernels of previously defined morphisms.
-If~$\M=\varnothing$ and~$\chi$ takes only the value~$\lambda$, we recover the inductive definition of the Orlik-Solomon algebra:~$A_{\bullet,0}(\L,\varnothing,\lambda)=A_\bullet(\L)$.
+If~$\M=\varnothing$ and~$\chi$ takes only the value~$\lambda$, we recover the inductive definition of the Orlik--Solomon algebra:~$A_{\bullet,0}(\L,\varnothing,\lambda)=A_\bullet(\L)$.
 In the world of bi-arrangements there is a duality that exchanges the roles of~$\L$ and~$\lambda$ on the one hand, and~$\M$ and~$\mu$ on the other hand.
-This duality translates as the linear duality of the Orlik-Solomon bi-complexes.\\
+This duality translates as the linear duality of the Orlik--Solomon bi-complexes.\\

 We are mostly interested in the bi-arrangements~$(\L,\M,\chi)$ such that the exact sequences (\ref{exactlambda}) and (\ref{exactmu}) may be extended to exact sequences